Home (contents) → Hang gliding → Hang gliding 1974 part 2

 That looks to me like the Scripps Institution of Oceanography pier, which is at the south end of the Torrey Pines ridge, San Diego.

 Kent Trimble, Lee Wilson, and Alan Dimen founded Manta Products of Oakland, San Francisco, in November 1972.
-Only two other Rogallo flex-wing hang glider manufacturers existed at the time, at least in California and possibly in the world; Bill Bennett’s Delta Wing and Dick Eipper’s Eipper-Formance, both in the Los Angeles area.
+As far as this author has determined, only three other Rogallo flex-wing hang glider manufacturers existed at the time, two in California; Bill Bennett’s Delta Wing and Dick Eipper’s Eipper-Formance, both in the Los Angeles area; and Moyes Delta Gliders in Australia.
 Manta claims to be first to introduce the foldable control frame and no-tools set-up.
 (Source: Whole Air January-February 1983)

 See the Manta Products of California related topics menu.